microsoft/FluidFramework/packages/dds/sequence/README.md

 Insert and remove are used to add and remove items from the sequence, while annotate is used to add metadata to items.
 Notably, sequences do not support a notion of "moving" a range of content.

-If "move" semantics are a hard requirement, the upcoming tree DDS may suit your needs.
+If "move" semantics are a hard requirement for your scenario, [this github issue](https://github.com/microsoft/FluidFramework/issues/8518) outlines some reasonable alternatives.
-In the meantime, [a map keyed on numbers with appropriate conflict resolution](https://github.com/microsoft/FluidFramework/issues/8518) is another good option for some scenarios.

 ### Insert